-- ✓ No security checks / gate, entrance exit / change of security personnel - ✓ Some employees have shown unethical behaviour and conduct. - ✓ The municipality does not have a designated assembly point. - The municipality is experiencing a high staff turn-over rate, which poses a serious challenge.
+- ✓ No electronic records management - ✓ No security checks / gate, entrance exit / change of security personnel - ✓ Some employees have shown unethical behaviour and conduct. - ✓ The municipality does not have a designated assembly point. - The municipality is experiencing a high staff turn-over rate, which poses a serious challenge.